 How many responses do you need?

-For survey data to be actionable, it must be statistically significant.
-This means A) there is enough sample data to represent the broader population, and B) it is predictive of repeatable customer behavior.
+For surveys, we always aim to reach statistical significance so your business can feel confident in the insights and recommendations provided.
+This means A) there is enough sample data to represent the broader population, and B) it predicts repeatable customer behavior.

 Why does statistical significance matter?
 Say the recommendation is made that you need to downsize outside sales resources and invest in a centralized customer service program with live chat.
 This is a significant change to your business.
-As a strategic leader, you must be sure that you’re basing critical business decisions on legitimate data.
-In other words, this data must accurately represent what your target population truly believes, needs, and wants from you—therefore, it must be statistically significant.
+As a strategic leader, you must be sure you’re basing critical business decisions on legitimate data.
+In other words, this data must accurately represent what your target population truly believes, needs, and wants from you.

 (Statistical significance thresholds vary by client.
 Here’s a helpful resource on how to calculate your minimum sample size.)